GluuFederation/docs-ce-prod/docs/source/operation/security.md

 ### Block access

 We recommend blocking access to the oxTrust web UI from public networks.
-This can be achieved, for example, by limiting access to a specific IP address/network range only, by updating corresponding "Location" directive in `/etc/httpd/conf.d/https_gluu.conf` In example below access is only allowed from one specific private range ip address, three private network ip address ranges, and from localhost (what is useful if you prefer to access oxTrust by forwarding TCP port 443 of your remote Gluu Server instance to your local machine):
+This can be achieved, for example, by limiting access to a specific IP address/network range only, by updating corresponding "Location" directive in `/etc/httpd/conf.d/https_gluu.conf`.

+In the example below, access is only allowed from one specific private range IP address, three private network IP address ranges, and from localhost (which is useful if you prefer to access oxTrust by forwarding TCP port 443 of your remote Gluu Server instance to your local machine):

 ```